Inkdpixels/release-notes-generator/README.md

 }
 ```

+## Commit message guidelines
+The commit message guidelines, on which this plugin also relies on, are explained on [Inkdpixels/commit-analyzer](https://github.com/Inkdpixels/commit-analyzer#commit-message-guidelines).

 ## Contributing
 We use xo to lint the code, please take care to run `npm test` before you commit something.
 If you add or modify methods or the API, please add unit tests as specified in the `*.spec.js` files.